-(ii) Depreciation
+(ii) Amortization

-Depreciation is recognized in profit or loss over the estimated useful lives of each part of an item of property and equipment in a manner which most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
+Amortization is recognized in profit or loss over the estimated useful lives of each part of an item of property and equipment in a manner which most closely reflects the expected pattern of consumption of the future economic benefits embodied in the asset.
 The estimated useful lives for the current and comparative periods are as follows:

+Asset Basis Rate

+Computer equipment Straight-line 25%

-Asset Basis Rate Computer equipment Furniture, fixtures and equipment Leasehold improvements Straight-line Diminishing balance Straight-line 25% 20% to 25% 20%
+Furniture, fixtures and equipment Diminishing balance 20% to 25%

-Depreciation methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.
+Amortization methods, useful lives and residual values are reviewed at each financial year-end and adjusted if appropriate.